paolocosta/xahl-node/README.md

 ---

-### Testing your RPC/WSS endpoint
+### Testing your Xahaud server and Websocket endpoint

 The following are examples of tests that have been used successfully to validate correct operation;

+#### xahaud

+Run the following command:

+        xahaud server_info

+Note: look for `"server_state" : "full",` and your xahaud should be working as expected.
+May be "connected", if just installed.
+Give it time.

-#### WSS
+#### Websocket

+Install wscat one of two ways:

+        sudo apt-get update
+        sudo apt-get install node-ws

+        OR

+        npm install -g wscat

-Copy the following command and update with the your WSS domain that you entered at run time or in the vars file.
+Copy the following command and update with the your WSS CNAME that you entered at run time or in the vars file.

-        wscat -c wss://wss.mydomain.com
+        wscat -c wss://wss.EXAMPLE.com

 This should open another session within your terminal, similar to the below;